maykinmedia/objects-api/docs/admin/objecttype.rst

     }

-In the admin page of the Objects API click on the "add" button for "Object types" resource.
+In the admin page of the Objects API click on the "add" button for the "Object types" resource.

 .. image:: _assets/img/objecttype_main.png
-    :alt: Click on "add" button
+    :alt: Click on the "add" button

 Fill in the form with the meta information about the object type.
 The ``uuid`` field is already prefilled in.